 But the truth is that Commodus had been present in his father’s headquarters in the front as early as 172 AD, when he received victory titles like Germanicus, given to generals who achieved glory fighting in Germania.
 And is certain that Commodus accompanied his father to the front, when in 177 AD, the hostilities with the Quadi and the Marcomanni resumed.
 In real life, Commodus wouldn’t have arrived in a fancy carriage, but he would have rode like the soldiers, and made life in the headquarters.

 3# Commodus the murderer

 Commodus didn’t murder Marcus Aurelius.
-Full stop.
-HE SIMPLY DIDN’T. Marcus Aurelius died in Vindobona (Vienna) in 180 AD, at the age of 58.
-He perished of natural causes.
-Gladiator portrays the year, and the place as correct.
-But what reason would have had a young Commodus, he was just 19 years old, to murder his father when he was already co-emperor?
+Marcus Aurelius died in Vindobona (Vienna) in 180 AD, at the age of 58 and of natural causes, or perhaps the plague.
+Gladiator only portrays the year and the place as correct.
+What reason would have had a young Commodus, he was just 19 years old, to murder his father when he was already co-emperor?
 Moreover, Commodus was inexperienced in terms of administrating and dealing with politicians, as his co-rule had been spent mostly in the front.

 4# Commodus the gladiator

 In the movie, Commodus is depicted as a gladiator hater, due his feud with Maximus.
 But the real life Commodus loved gladiators more than any other pleasure in life.
 Not only he is depicted by many historians as dressing and fighting in the arena as a gladiator himself, but he also kept some of them as bodyguards, and spent long periods of time with them.
 The Senate though he was lowering himself by participating in the games, like a common slave, but the people loved to see his emperor killing beasts, driving chariots like a madman, and fighting.
 Of course no gladiator was as fool as to beat the emperor, or hurt him.